diodiogod/Comfy-Inpainting-Works/README.md

 $${\color{lightgreen}3)}$$ This workflow is now a ["custom_node"](https://registry.comfy.org/publishers/diogod/nodes/inpainting-works) and can be installed manually or through the ComfyUI Manager.
 It is not a real "node".
 This is so  you can keep it up-to-date more easily AND so you can access the workflow more convinently by going into you comfyUI upper tab `Workflow > Browse Templates > Comfy_Inpainting_Works`

-You can Find it on the ComfyUI Manager by searching for `inpainting-works`.
+You can Find it on the ComfyUI Manager by searching for `inpainting works`.

 OR